 What I found

-Purchasing passage on the Alaska ferries is like ordering from an “a la carte” menu.
+Purchasing passage on the Alaska ferries can be like ordering from an “a la carte” menu.

 The passenger fare pays for basic passage, which entitles one to ride from the point of departure to their destination and sleep in a deck chair, unroll a sleeping bag on the deck, or pitch a tent and secure it to the deck with duct tape to keep it in place.
 No, I’m not kidding; that is a very popular thing to do among certain elements of our society whose sanity is, in my opinion, at least questionable.